kjappelbaum/structure_comp/docs/source/background.rst

 that work on a list of list or dataframe of features.

+The main :code:`Statistics` class also implements further statistical metrics, such as measures of central tendency like the trimean which are not that commonly used (unfortunately).

 The :code:`DistExample` class clusters the database (e.g. based on same property space) and then compares the sample to the :math:`k` samples closest to the centroids.